 'Living in the Journey'

-Growing up in Mount Vernon, Wash., Gordon thought her love of the ocean would lead to a degree in marine biology.
+Growing up in Mount Vernon, Wash., Montgomery thought her love of the ocean would lead to a degree in marine biology.
 But her experience charting courses on her father’s sailboat and checking his calculations in the woodshop revealed her technical know-how.
 Engineering was a natural fit.

 “Life didn’t always go well for Megan,” said Barr.
 “But she persevered.”

-Gordon is quick to credit others with her success, and she says working hard at good grades isn’t the most important part of the college experience.
+Montgomery is quick to credit others with her success, and she says working hard at good grades isn’t the most important part of the college experience.

 “I know my dad would be proud of me, but he’d also be a little disappointed,” she said.
 “He would have told me I spent too much time focusing on grades and not enough time having fun, making friends and developing hobbies.